tashfeenraza297/AI-Voice-Receptionist/README.md

 5. Offer a demo if interest is confirmed, then close gracefully

 ### One-Click Demo Presets
-The UI ships with five fully-configured sample businesses — **Dental Clinic, Medical Center, SaaS Company, Real Estate Agency, Salon & Spa**.
-Selecting one auto-fills the business profile, knowledge base, and call details, so a prospect can experience a working agent for their industry in a single click.
+The UI ships with **eight** fully-configured sample businesses — **Dental Clinic, Medical Center, Home Services (HVAC/Plumbing), Law Firm, Fitness/Gym, SaaS Company, Real Estate Agency, and Salon & Spa**.
+Selecting one auto-fills the business profile, knowledge base, and call details, so a prospect can experience a working agent for *their* industry in a single click — ideal for personalized sales demos.

 ---